Skip to main content

 Auto-Explain available from Visualize This

 Auto-Explain is now exposed as a Spring AI tool that Visualize This can invoke during a chat conversation.
-Users can ask the assistant to explain a variation or contribution from within the same chat, without switching to a separate Auto-Explain view.See How to set up Visualize This.
+Users can ask the assistant to explain a variation or contribution from within the same chat, without switching to a separate Auto-Explain view.See How to set up Visualize This in Java or in Python.

 Improvements